Francisca-Heii/milestone1-project/README.md

  #### Color scheme

 - The main colors used: is green rgb(121,152,154) for both the navigation bar and footer background.
 For the buttons, a dark shade grey rgb(48, 54, 52) is used and a black color on hoover.
-For the cards a light gray color rgb(211,211,211) is used.
+For the cards a light gray color rgb(211,211,211) is used and the form takes up a #495057 color.
 Social links a dark shade grey rgb(48, 54, 52) is used with a orange color when hoovered.

 #### Typography